SARS-CoV-2-COVID Patient Safety is our #1 Priority

 - Provide supplies such as alcohol-based hand rub (ABHR) with 60-95% alcohol, tissues, and no-touch receptacles for disposal, at the entrance, in waiting rooms, and at the front desk.

-- Post photos at the entrance and in the waiting room to provide patients and HCP (Health Care Personel) with instructions (in appropriate languages) about hand hygiene, respiratory hygiene, and cough etiquette.
+- Post photos at the entrance and in the waiting room to provide patients and HCP (Health Care Personnel) with instructions (in appropriate languages) about hand hygiene, respiratory hygiene, and cough etiquette.

 - how and when to perform hand hygiene,

 - how to use tissues or elbows to cover nose and mouth when coughing or sneezing,